Content Audit A content audit is a great task to undertake when you're trying to understand a product. It's also my go-to task for redesign projects.

 Most of them uncover duplicate content that can lower a site's search engine ranking and broken links that can damage your site's experience and again lower SEO rankings.

-For example, we used Siteliner in the production of the new CNN style website, which aimed to expand the brand’s portfolio beyond news.
+For example, I used Siteliner in the production of the new CNN style website and for a project, I did with Opus energy.